 Whooping cough, or Pertussis, is caused by bacteria, like Diphtheria and Tetanus.
 Pertussis can also be treated by the Tdap vaccine.

-Tdap is covered by Medicare Part D Prescription Drug Plans.
+Tdap is covered by Part D Prescription Drug Plans.

 Vaccines for Pneumonia